 If they refuse, it might mean that it’s to early or they just want to keep the distance.

-Declensions of possessive pronouns
+Declensions of personal pronouns

 (sing.)